PiterWeb/RemoteController/README.md

 - If you want to self-host a TURN/STUN server you can [try Coturn](https://github.com/coturn/coturn).
 (This is only an example, you can choose other STUN/TURN implementations)

+## Build

+### Prerequisites

+You must have Wails CLI, NodeJS and Golang installed.

+### How to

+Run the following command on the root directory:

+  `$ wails build`

+now go to the build/bin folder and your executable will be there.

+> [!Note]
+> Please note the supported platforms in the table

 ## How it works 👷‍♂️

 This desktop APP is based on the WebRTC 🎞 standard and it uses the power of Go to communicate 🗣 with the Gamepad emulation libraries.